The Governing Body at Stanstead Nursery & Primary School

-Our Chair of Governors is Mrs Della Sewell.
-She can be contacted through the School Business Manger (firstname.lastname@example.org), or in writing (see contact us).
+Our Chair of Governors is Mrs Debbie Inglis.
+She can be contacted via e-mail on firstname.lastname@example.org, or in writing via the school (see contact us).

 All governors serve on all committees at Stanstead Nursery and Primary School as these have been combined into a single committee which meets termly.

 Alex Moncada - Vice Chair of Governors & Parent Governor, link for Health & Safety and Premises